Salah Al-Zawawi

-Salah Al-Zawawi or among Iranians Salah Zawawi (صلاح الزواوي; 1937 – February 20, 2023) was born in Palestine and was the ambassador of the Palestinian government in Iran.
-He was the second ambassador of Palestine in Iran after Hani al-Hassan and held this position from February 1981 to 2022.
+Salah Al-Zawawi (صلاح الزواوي; 1937 – February 20, 2023), or among Iranians Salah Zawawi, was a Palestinian politician and diplomat who served as the ambassador of Palestine to Iran.
+He was the second ambassador of Palestine to Iran after Hani al-Hassan and held this position from February 1981 to January 2022.
 He is one of the founding members of the Fatah movement and the former Palestinian ambassador to Algeria, Brazil and Kenya.

 Life

-Salah al-Zawawi was born in 1937 and before the formation of Israel in Palestine in the city of Safed, Al-Jalil region.
-In those years, the city of Safed was under the British protectorate in Palestine.
-During the 1948 war (the war of several Arab countries against Israel after the declaration of independence and the establishment of Israel), Salah al-Zawawi migrated to Syria with his family.
-His family immigrated to Syria in 1948 and settled in the city of Aleppo.
+Salah al-Zawawi was born in 1937 in the city of Safed, then part of Mandate for Palestine.
+During the 1948 Palestine War, Salah al-Zawawi migrated to Syria with his family, and settled in the city of Aleppo.
 Salah al-Zawawi came to Tehran in 1980 as the Palestinian ambassador.
 After that, he lived in Tehran for about 39 years and died in the same city.

 Al-Zawawi started fighting against Israel in his youth and was one of the founders of the Fatah movement along with Yasser Arafat and was present in many important operations.
 Salah al-Zawawi, who was an experienced diplomat, was sent to Tehran in 1983 to succeed Hani al-Hassan.
 Salah al-Zawawi was the Palestinian ambassador in Tehran for a long period of four decades, from 1980 to 2022.
 And because of his long service, he was given the title of "Moghaddam Al-Sofara" or "Sheikh Al-Sofara" (lit.
 'Doyen).
-He was always respected by all ambassadors of other countries in Tehran.
 Salah al-Zawawi continued his diplomatic activity in Tehran until January 2022 and resigned from the embassy in this year.
-Salah al-Zawawi's daughter named Salam al-Zawawi, who was familiar with Iranian culture due to her long-term residence in Iran, appointed as the Palestinian ambassador in Tehran after her father's resignation.
+Salah al-Zawawi's daughter Salam al-Zawawi, who was familiar with Iranian culture due to her long-term residence in Iran, appointed as the Palestinian ambassador in Tehran after her father's resignation.

 The end of the mission in Iran

-On Thursday, January 6, 2022, at the end of his mission in Iran, Salah al-Zawawi met with Iranian Foreign Minister Hossein Amir-Abdollahian.
-Salam al-Zawawi, the daughter of Salah al-Zawawi, became the new Palestinian ambassador to Iran after her father, took the oath before Mahmoud Abbas, the president of the Palestinian Authority, on Saturday night, January 8, 2022, and started working as the new Palestinian ambassador to Iran.
+On Thursday, 6 January 2022, at the end of his mission in Iran, Salah al-Zawawi met with Iranian Foreign Minister Hossein Amir-Abdollahian.
+Salam al-Zawawi, the daughter of Salah al-Zawawi, became the new Palestinian ambassador to Iran after her father, took the oath before Mahmoud Abbas, the president of Palestine, on Saturday night, 8 January 2022, and started working as the new Palestinian ambassador to Iran.
 This ceremony was held at the residence of Mahmoud Abbas in Amman, the capital of Jordan.